Charleswood Hawks History

 In 1969 a group of determined individuals lead by Ed Rutherford realized that after a player had finished with minor hockey there weren't a whole lot of opportunities available to them to keep playing.
 The choices were slim.
-You were either WHL caliber, University (both the Wesmen and Bisons had teams) or the Winnipeg Monarchs of the MJHL which travelled extensively throughout the Province including Thompson.
-A concept was developed to form a league where players attending school or enrolled in the work force could continue playing the game they loved, thus the birth of the MMJHL.
+You were either WHL caliber, University (both the Wesmen and Bisons had teams), or the Winnipeg Monarchs of the MJHL which traveled extensively throughout the Province including Thompson.
+A concept was developed to form a league where players attending school or enrolled in the workforce could continue playing the game they loved, thus the birth of the MMJHL.

 The Charleswood Hawks are an original member of the MMJHL which began its inaugural season in 1970 – 71.
 The team back then consisted mainly of players from St. James and the rest came from Charleswood, River Heights, and Tuxedo.
 Ed Rutherford, one of the League's founding fathers, was the first President of the Hawks.
 Ron Russell was the Hawk's first coach and in their second season, the team was coached by Muzz MacPherson.
 Muzz went on to coach the Portage Terriers to a Centennial Cup win in 1974 (with a few former Hawks on his roster).
 A few years later he became the head coach of the Sault Ste.
 Marie Greyhounds.
 One of his rookies wanted to wear the number 9 sweater, but it was already taken.
 Muzz suggested he wear 99.
 You know the rest….